Skip to main content

 Discussant : Sean Higgins (Northwestern Unviersity)

-We estimate individual preferences to explain the wealth gap between individuals from different backgrounds.
-To this purpose, we use rich micro-level data on the balance sheets, consumption, and risky investments of Swedish residents, in addition to wealth-based family background measured during early adulthood.
-We find that patience and risk-taking highly correlate with parents' wealth status.
-Inherited preferences may explain two-thirds of the wealth gap between adult individuals of non-rich backgrounds (90 percent of the population) and very-rich backgrounds (2.5 percent).
-Early-adulthood heterogeneity in wealth, gifts/inheritances, and intergenerational transmission of human capital are not dominant determinants of wealth mobility.
+We structurally estimate the individual attitudes that regulate wealth accumulation in a model that explains the wealth gap between individuals of different wealth backgrounds.
+To this purpose, we use rich micro-level data on the balance sheets, consumption, and risky investments of Swedish residents, in addition to wealth-based family background measured during the offspring’s early adulthood.
+We find that patience and risk-taking highly correlate with parents’ wealth status.
+Inherited preferences explain up to 70% of the wealth gap between adult individuals of non-rich backgrounds (making up 91 percent of the population) and very-rich backgrounds (2.2 percent of the population).
+Early-adulthood heterogeneity in wealth, gifts, inheritances, and transmission of human capital across generations are not dominant determinants of wealth mobility.

 Download paper